adpthegreat/A-Lot-Of-Crust/async_and_await/README.md

 fn main() {}
 ```

-Now, if i take the expanded form in the Service traitsand place it in my code base and compile, it won't complain because it now has a well known size as it is a Heap allocated dynamically dispatched future (wow thats a mouthful)
+Now, if i take the expanded form in the Service traits and place it in my code base and compile, it won't complain because it now has a well known size as it is a Heap allocated dynamically dispatched future (wow thats a mouthful)

-The problem is you're now allocating all your futures in the heap, nw imagine if you do a read , lets reanme our service trait to AsyncRead, now, everytie we do a read we are doing a heap allocation and extra pointer indirection, it might no well if you have to use it at the bottom of your stack, its beter for higher level stuff
+The problem is you're now allocating all your futures in the heap, now imagine if you do a read, lets rename our service trait to `AsyncRead`, now, everytime we do a read we are doing a heap allocation and extra pointer indirection, it might no well if you have to use it at the bottom of your stack, its better for higher level stuff

 ```rust
     trait AsyncRead {